raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ### Validation

-* The AssistedMLSMessage must contain a PublicMessage with a commit that contains only add proposals.
+* The MLSGroupUpdate must contain a PublicMessage with a commit that contains only add proposals.
 * All Add proposals must contain clients of the same user as an existing group member.